Caltech-IPAC/euclid-docs/nonlinearity/HowToRunNLCal.md

 Inside each of these calibration data directories, there are XML list files which correspond to the data inside/under that directory.
 One will need to assemble the right combinations of these list files before each cal-module run.
+This result is a JSON file that combined the necessary lists of XML files.

 ## Outputs